IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 Zaheduzzaman Sarker was a co-author of RFC 8298 the previous version of scream which this document was based on.
-We would like to thank the following people for their comments, questions, and support during the work that led to this memo: Mirja Kuehlewind.
+We would like to thank the following people for their comments, questions, and support during the work that led to this memo: Per Kjellander, Björn Terelius.